 The Nina uses a 100% polyester "Prime 20 4Way Stretch" fabric with a Durable Water Repellent coating (DWR).
 This combination seems to repel water nicely, and it beads on the fabric's surface.
 We have started to notice that the DWR may be wearing off and will need to be re-treated for next season because this jacket has seen so much use and is popular with our testers.
 We prefer Gore-Tex fabric for when things get wet — we know it does a good job of keeping moisture out.

 Because the fabric is so soft and stretchy, snow seems to stick to it when it is warm outside, which is slightly annoying.
 We did not notice any drafts through the zippers when traveling at high speeds, and it has a cute little draft collar around the back of the neck to keep icy cold air from creeping down your spine.
 The Nina's hood goes over a helmet relatively well, although it doesn't have quite as much coverage as we'd like.
-We like the hood's drawcords; they are easy to tighten with gloves.
+We like the hood's drawcords; they are easy to tighten when wearing gloves.

 Comfort and Fit